dvudd/CI_PP3/README.md

 ### Automated Testing
 To verify that the calculations are correct I set up automated tests using [pytest](https://docs.pytest.org/en/7.4.x/).
 These tests are in the `test_run.py` in the `test` folder.

-To install `pytest` issue the command `pip3 install pytest`.
+To install `pytest`, issue the command `pip3 install pytest`.
 Once the installation is complete run the command `pytest test`.

 **RESULTS**